kekskurse/go-mail-admin/Readme.md

 | PUT    | Apdate a Policy, required Parameters: domain, policy, params, id |

 ## Frontend
 There is a VueJS frontend you can use to see and configure your mailserver.
-You can access it by opening http://yourmailserver.de:3001, if you set an API key and secret you need to performe a HTTP Basic Auth.
+You can access it by opening http://yourmailserver.de:3001.
+If you set an API key and secret you need to performe a HTTP Basic Auth.

 ### Screenshots
 *Dashboard*